 Sony Center: The Revival of Contemporary Architecture

 The Sony Center is a surprising and innovative architectural complex.
-Paradoxically, its inauguration marks the failure of postmodernism in Berlin.
-But it is already a major piece of urban heritage.
+Its inauguration paradoxically marks the failure of postmodernism in Berlin.
+While waiting for something better, the worst is happening: is the trend irreversible?

 The Sony Center Is a Highlight.
-It Is Also a Personal Favourite.
+It Was Also a Personal Favourite.

 German reunification marked the beginning of the dismantling of the Berlin Wall.
 The huge construction site quickly gave way to large deserted areas in the middle of the city.
 The ambition was to erase the stigma of division by reagglomerating urban spaces.
 After the emblematic Place de Paris and the Brandenburg Gate, the Potsdamer Platz became the focus of attention.